How to Paint a Simple Daisy in acrylics one stroke at a time. Step by step painting tutorial for beginner painters!

 1.Double load your brush in white and light grey.
 Only just a little bit gray, you should have mostly white on your brush.

-The gray just adds some depth and striations that give the petals some interest, you don’t even had to add it if you do not wish to.
+The gray just adds some depth and striations that give the petals some interest, you don’t even have to add it if you do not wish to.

 2. Make a dot on your surface to give you a center point.
 It makes it easier to have a center point to pull to.
 Lead with the white.